ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Enrollment of Certificates with Static DH Keys {#static-dh-keys}

 This section specifies how the EST client enrolls a static DH key.
-In general, a given key pair should only be used for a single purpose, such as key establishment, digital signature, key transport.
+In general, a given key pair should only be used for a single purpose, such as key establishment, digital signature, or key transport.

-The EST client attempting to enroll a DH key for a key usage operation other than digital signature can use an alternative proof-of-possession algorithm:
+The EST client attempting to enroll a DH key for a key usage operation other than digital signature can use an alternative proof-of-possession algorithm.
 The EST client SHOULD prepare the PKCS#10 object and compute a MAC, replacing the signature, over the certification request information by following the steps in {{Section 6 of RFC6955}}.
 The Key Derivation Function (KDF) and the MAC MUST be set to the HDKF and HMAC algorithms used by OSCORE.
 The KDF and MAC is thus defined by the hash algorithm used by OSCORE in HKDF and HMAC, which by default is SHA-256.
 When EDHOC is used, then the hash algorithm is the application hash algorithm of the selected cipher suite.

-In some cases, it may be beneficial to exceptionally use the static DH private key associated to the public key used in enrollment for a one-time signing operation of the CSR.
+In some cases, it may be beneficial to exceptionally use the static DH private key associated with the public key used in enrollment for a one-time signing operation of the CSR.
-While a key pair should only be used for a single purpose (e.g. key establishment or signing), this exceptional use for one-time signing of the CSR is allowed, as discussed in Section 5.6.3.2 of {{SP-800-56A}} and Section 5.2 of {{SP-800-57}}.
+While a key pair should only be used for a single purpose (e.g., key establishment or signing), this exceptional use for one-time signing of the CSR is allowed, as discussed in Section 5.6.3.2 of {{SP-800-56A}} and Section 5.2 of {{SP-800-57}}.

-To generate a MAC according to the algorithm outlined in {{Section 6 of RFC6955}}, the client needs to know the public DH key of the proof-of-possession recipient/verifier, i.e. the EST server.
+To generate a MAC according to the algorithm outlined in {{Section 6 of RFC6955}}, the client needs to know the public DH key of the proof-of-possession recipient/verifier, i.e., the EST server.
 In the general case, the EST client MAY obtain the CA certs including the CA's DH certificate using the /crts function using an explicit request/response flow.
 The obtained certificate indicates the DH group parameters which MUST be respected by the EST client when generating its own DH key pair.

-As an optimization, when EDHOC precedes the enrollment and combined OSCORE-EDHOC flow is being used in EDHOC message_3 and message_4 per {{RFC9668}}, the client MUST use the public ephemeral key of the EDHOC Responder, G_Y, as the recipient public key in the algorithm outlined in {{Section 6 of RFC6955}}.
+As an optimization, when EDHOC precedes the enrollment and the optimized workflow based on the EDHOC + OSCORE combined request is being used as per {{Section 3 of RFC9668}}, the client MUST use the ephemeral public key of the EDHOC Responder, G_Y, as the recipient public key in the algorithm outlined in {{Section 6 of RFC6955}}.
-When generating its DH key pair, the client uses the group parameters as indicated by the EDHOC cipher suite in use in the EDHOC session.
+When generating its DH key pair, the client uses the group parameters as indicated by the selected cipher suite used in the EDHOC session.
-Because the combined delivery is used per {{RFC9668}}, the client has already in EDHOC message_2 obtained the ephemeral key G_Y of the server.

 ## Enrollment of Certificates by Reference {#certs-by-reference}

 The EST client may indicate preference for enrolling a certificate by reference.
-There are two cases to distinguish: 1) any certificate reference, 2) a specific Content-Format.
+There are two cases to distinguish: 1) any certificate reference, or 2) a specific Content-Format.
-In the first case, the EST client indicates preference for receiving any certificate by reference by sending a CBOR-encoded request without the Accept option.
+In the first case, the EST client indicates preference for receiving any certificate by reference by sending a CBOR-encoded request without the CoAP Accept option.
-In the second case, the EST client includes a Content-Format identifier in the Accept option indicating preference for receiving a specific reference (e.g. application/cose-certhash, application/cose-certhash usage="c509", application/cbor containing a URI {{I-D.ietf-cose-cbor-encoded-cert}}).
+In the second case, the EST client includes a Content-Format identifier in the CoAP Accept option indicating preference for receiving a specific reference (e.g., application/cose-certhash, application/cose-certhash;usage=c509, application/cbor containing a URI {{I-D.ietf-cose-cbor-encoded-cert}}).
-It is out of scope of this specification how the certificate by reference gets resolved to the actual certificate by other parties participating in the communication with the EST client.
+It is out of the scope of this specification how the certificate by reference gets resolved to the actual certificate by other parties participating in the communication with the EST client.

 # HTTP-CoAP Proxy {#proxying}

 As noted in Section 5 of {{RFC9148}}, in real-world deployments, the EST server will not always reside within the CoAP boundary.
-The EST-server can exist outside the constrained network in a non-constrained network that supports HTTP but not CoAP, thus requiring an intermediary CoAP-to-HTTP proxy.
+The EST-server can be outside the constrained network in a non-constrained network that supports HTTP but not CoAP, thus requiring an intermediary CoAP-to-HTTP proxy.

-Since OSCORE is applicable to CoAP-mappable HTTP (see {{Section 11 of RFC8613}}) the messages conveying the EST payloads can be protected end-to-end between the EST client and EST server, irrespective of transport protocol or potential transport layer security which may need to be terminated in the proxy, see {{fig-proxy}}.
+Since OSCORE is applicable to CoAP-mappable HTTP (see {{Section 11 of RFC8613}}) the messages conveying the EST payloads can be protected end-to-end between the EST client and EST server, irrespective of the transport protocol or potential transport layer security that may need to be terminated at the proxy, see {{fig-proxy}}.
-Therefore the concept "Registrar" and its required trust relation with EST server as described in Section 5 of {{RFC9148}} is not applicable.
+Therefore, the concept "Registrar" and its required trust relationship with EST server as described in Section 5 of {{RFC9148}} is not applicable.

 The mappings between CoAP and HTTP referred to in Section 8.1 of {{RFC9148}} apply, and additional mappings resulting from the use of OSCORE are specified in Section 11 of {{RFC8613}}.

-OSCORE provides end-to-end security between EST Server and EST Client.
+OSCORE provides end-to-end security between the EST Server and EST Client.
-If a secure association is needed between the EST Client and the CoAP-to-HTTP Proxy, this may also rely on OSCORE {{I-D.tiloca-core-oscore-capable-proxies}}.
+If a secure association is needed between the EST Client and the CoAP-to-HTTP Proxy, this may also rely on OSCORE {{I-D.ietf-core-oscore-capable-proxies}}.

 ~~~~~~~~~~~ aasvg
                                        Constrained-Node Network